To the untrained eye, salamanders can be difficult to distinguish from each other.

 12. Cave Salamander

-The cave salamander is a medium-sized species that only live in caves, meaning you’ll only see these types of salamanders in Missouri if you are exploring underground.
+The cave salamander is a medium-sized species that only lives in caves, meaning you’ll only see these types of salamanders in Missouri if you explore underground.
 It has a brown body with irregular yellow and black speckles.

 Adults reach about 6 inches long; like most salamanders, it is aquatic.
 Unfortunately, they’re rare enough that there aren’t many studies on them.

 Be sure not to confuse it with its cousin, which we will mention later!
-There are just two cave salamanders in Missouri: Ambystoma texanum and Ambystoma jeffersonianum (AKA Jefferson’s cave salamander).
+Missouri has two cave salamanders: Ambystoma texanum and Ambystoma jeffersonianum (AKA Jefferson’s cave salamander).
 Both are listed as endangered under federal law.

 13. Grotto Salamander